d12frosted/elpa-mirror/gnu/denote-readme.txt

         Return title line from `FILE' front matter per `FILE-TYPE'.

   Function `denote-retrieve-keywords-value'
         Return keywords value from `FILE' front matter per `FILE-TYPE'.
+The return value is a list of strings.
+To get a combined string the way it would appear in a Denote file name, use `denote-retrieve-keywords-value-as-string'.

+  Function `denote-retrieve-keywords-value-as-string'
+        Return keywords value from `FILE' front matter per `FILE-TYPE'.
+The return value is a string, with the underscrore as a separator between individual keywords.
+To get a list of strings instead, use `denote-retrieve-keywords-value' (the
+        current function uses that internally).

   Function `denote-retrieve-keywords-line'
         Return keywords line from `FILE' front matter per `FILE-TYPE'.

   Function `denote-signature-prompt'
         Prompt for signature string.
+With optional `DEFAULT-SIGNATURE' use it as the default minibuffer value.
+With optional `PROMPT-TEXT' use it in the minibuffer instead of the default prompt.
+Previous inputs at this prompt are available for minibuffer completion.
+Consider `savehist-mode' to persist
+        minibuffer histories between sessions.

   Function `denote-file-prompt'
         Prompt for file with identifier in variable `denote-directory'.
-        With optional `INITIAL-TEXT', use it to prepopulate the minibuffer.
+        With optional `FILES-MATCHING-REGEXP', filter the candidates per the given regular expression.

   Function `denote-keywords-prompt'
         Prompt for one or more keywords.
-In the case of multiple entries, those are separated by the `crm-sepator', which typically is a comma.
-In such a scenario, the output is sorted with `string-lessp'.
-To sort the return value, use `denote-keywords-sort'.
+Read entries as separate when they are demarcated by the `crm-separator', which typically is a comma.
+With optional `PROMPT-TEXT', use it to prompt the user for keywords.
+Else use a generic prompt.
+Process the return value with `denote-keywords-sort' and sort with
+        `string-collate-lessp' if the user option `denote-sort-keywords'
+        is non-nil.

   Function `denote-title-prompt'
         Read file title for `denote'.
 With optional `DEFAULT-TITLE' use it as the default value.
+With optional `PROMPT-TEXT' use it in the minibuffer instead of the generic prompt.
+Previous inputs at this prompt are available for minibuffer completion.
+Consider `savehist-mode' to persist minibuffer histories between
+        sessions.

+  Variable `denote-title-prompt-current-default'
+        Currently bound default title for `denote-title-prompt'.
+Set the value of this variable within the lexical scope of a command that needs to supply a default title before calling `denote-title-prompt' and use `unwind-protect' to set its value back to nil.

   Function `denote-file-type-prompt'
         Prompt for `denote-file-type'.
 Note that a non-nil value other